bishwajeetsharma/UploadDownloadResources/README.md

 This is just a fun springboot project to upload and download resources.
-Resources are saved in a nysql db.
+Resources are saved in a mysql db.